spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-feature-overview.md

 For those new to Amazon QuickSight analytics, while you're learning how to create your own dashboards, you can start using the default dashboards right away.

-The feature is shipped with the following dashboards
+The feature is shipped with the following dashboards.

 #### Sales dashboard